gosma1/GettingandCleaningData/README.md

-# GettingandCleaningData
+# Getting and Cleaning Data Project
-Getting and Cleaning Data Project
+Description

 This project is part of Coursera "Getting and Cleaning Data" course.